The difference between Faradaic and non-Faradaic electrode processes

-In contrast, in a Nonfaradaic reactions, electronic and ionic charge does stay in or at the electrode.
-This is the case when there is no redox reaction at all, or the redox reaction at the electrode involves some atoms that are part of the electrode structure itself, or when the reacting species is oxidized/reduced at the electrode, but then stays there.
-In these cases there is no true charge transfer across the electrode interface.
-Then we have a Nonfaradaic, or capacitive, process, for which a $\sigma-V$ curve can be constructed, and not an $i-V$ curve.
-Examples are electrodes consisting of an intercalation material such as Prussian Blue Analogue, where the $\ce{Fe^2+}$/$\ce{Fe^3+}$ lattice atoms can be oxidized and reduced~\cite{Porada_Smith}; or redox-active ferrocene group immobilized on a carbon surface~\cite{Su_Hatton}; or when \ce{Li^+}-ions inside a graphite electrode are reduced to metallic \ce{Li} which then stays in the electrode.
+In contrast, in a non-Faradaic electrode process, when current flows, we will notice that charge is progressively stored.
+This is because ions or other species that enter the electrode cannot leave.
+This is the case when there is no electrode reaction at all, or the electrode reaction involves atoms that are part of the electrode structure itself, or when the reacting species is oxidized/reduced in the electrode, but then stays there, i.e., `is locked in the electrode'.
+For some reason the chain of reaction steps in the electrode (as described above) is truncated at some point.
+In these cases there is no transfer of ions or electrons across the electrode (from one bulk phase to another bulk phase).
+In all of these situations we can construct a $\sigma$-\textit{V} curve, and not an \textit{i}-\textit{V} curve.
+Examples are electrodes consisting of an intercalation material such as nickel hexacyanoferrate, a Prussian Blue Analogue, where the $\ce{Fe^2+}$/$\ce{Fe^3+}$ lattice atoms can be oxidized and reduced~\cite{Porada_Smith}; or the ion storage in an electrode that has redox-active ferrocene group immobilized on a carbon surface~\cite{Su_Hatton}; or when \ce{Li^+}-ions in organic solvent that transfer into an intercalation electrode are (partially) reduced to metallic \ce{Li}-atoms which stay in the electrode.
+The $\sigma$-\textit{V} curve of these electrode materials can be analyzed to derive values for capacity (a number typically with unit C/g), or capacitance (F/g), see Fig.~\ref{fig_capacitance} for an example.
+This is why non-Faradaic electrode processes can also be called capacitive processes.

-Next, we provide verbatim texts from three classical book sources that discussed these two kinds of processes in detail.
-These books are: D.M.
-Mohilner (1966), T. Erdey-Gr{\'u}z (1972), and A.J.
-Bard and L.R.
-Faulkner (1980), refs.~\cite{Mohilner,Erdey-Gruz,Bard_Faulkner_1980}.
-We also provide their words on nonpolarizable and ideally polarizable electrodes, as these terms line up exactly with the difference between a Faradaic and Nonfaradaic process.
+Next, we provide verbatim texts from six classical texts that discuss these two kinds of processes in detail.
+The first is the aforementioned 1952 paper by D.C.~Grahame and the other five are books or book chapters, by K.J.~Vetter (1961/1967), D.M.~Mohilner (1966), Parsons (1970), T.~Erdey-Gr{\'u}z (1972), and A.J.~Bard and L.R.~Faulkner (1980)~\cite{Grahame, Vetter, Mohilner,Parsons,Erdey-Gruz,Bard_Faulkner_1980}.
+We also provide their words on nonpolarizable and ideally polarizable electrodes, as these terms line up exactly with the difference between a Faradaic and non-Faradaic process.
+[All italicization is from the original.
+Underlining in the Grahame text is ours.]